What is multiple sclerosis? Selma Blair opened up about the disease after leaving "Dancing with the Stars"

 Some people may have long periods of remission from MS and don't experience new symptoms for quite some time.

+"For primary-progressive MS, ocrelizumab (Ocrevus) is the only FDA-approved disease-modifying therapy (DMT)," Mayo Clinic said on its website.
+"Those who receive this treatment are slightly less likely to progress than those who are untreated."

+For relapsing-remitting MS, there are various injectable, oral, and infusion treatments available.
+Many of these treatments, however, come with significant side effects and health risks, Mayo Clinic said.

-Blair revealed she had MS in 2018 that she has multiple sclerosis, and has frequently appeared at public events using a cane to help her walk.
+Blair revealed she had MS in 2018, and since then has frequently appeared at public events using a cane to help her walk.

 The actress, who was a contestant on the current season of "Dancing with the Stars," said recent MRI results led her to make the decision to leave the show.